TimmyShih99/EE6470_Final_project/README.md

 ## Beads sorting Implementation Using RISC-VP
 As for the other two folders of RISCV-VP, please place 'basic-acc' in \ee6470\riscv-vp\vp\src\platform\ for execution; and place 'basic-sobel' in \ee6470\riscv-vp\sw\ for execution.

-Replace the files with those ending in '_mc' to run multi-core.

 ```properties
 cd $EE6470 &&\
 cd riscv-vp/vp/build  &&\